The No. 1 Key: You Gotta Really Want It

 The No. 5 Key: A Nimble Approach to Marketing

 Your mindset and approach to marketing will also greatly impact your chances of business success.
 You don’t need a Madison Avenue background to create a powerful marketing program, but you’ve got to give it some deep thought and probably try a lot of different approaches.
 It’s hard, but you can do it.
-I have many presentations giving specific ideas on what to do and what not to do.

 The No. 6 Key: Mastering the Basics of Accounting